lunarfusion/drupal-docs-shared/Drupal Local Dev Setup/01 - Drupal Dependencies.md

-UPDATED: JUNE 17, 2025
+UPDATED: JULY 7, 2025

 **CONTENTS**
 1. Mac Installation
 2. PC Installation (needs documentation)

 ------
 In order to run a Drupal local development environment on your machine, you will need to install some dependencies.
-The following instructions should be carried out in your CLI.
+The following instructions should be carried out in your CLI (command line interface).

 -----
 ## Mac Installation

+### The List:
+HOMEBREW
+GIT
+PHP
+COMPOSER
+DRUSH
+ORBSTACK
+DDEV

 On mac, the CLI application is called Terminal.
 To access CLI on your mac, go to Applications > Terminal.